symfony/symfony-docs/email.rst

     # .env (or override MAILER_URL in .env.local to avoid committing your changes)

-    # use this to disable email delivery
+    # use this to disable email delivery (this configuration can be used in a test environment)
     MAILER_URL=null://localhost

     # use this to configure a traditional SMTP server